 Analysing the rhetorical situation

-Before you can understand the text and whether it is good, you have to understand the situation around the text.
-Why is it written?
-What is the writer’s intention?
+Before you can decide if a text is good, you have to understand the rhetorical situation surrounding the text.
+What is the topic of the text?
+Under what circumstances was the text written?
+Who is the writer and who are their audience?
+What genre of text is it and what style of language is used?
+And finally – most importantly – What is the writer’s intention?
 In order to figure this you you analyse the rhetorical situation with the rhetorical pentagon.

 Analysing the text

 Once you know the rhetorical situation of the text – and what the writer’s intention is, you can then analyse the text itself.
 In order to do this you look at three different levels.